gitter-badger/Granular.jl/docs/src/man/getting_started.md

 ```

 Since we haven't explicitly set the grain sizes for this example, we can
-inspect the values by plotting a histogram of sizes:
+inspect the values by plotting a histogram of sizes (only works if the `PyPlot`
+package is installed with `Pkg.add("PyPlot")`:

 ```julia-repl
 julia> Granular.plotGrainSizeDistribution(sim)